jconorgrogan/Informational-Constructivism/ISG/ISG.md

     *   Which specific generators (primes) are used.
     *   The detailed distribution of exponents, beyond the maximum and the sum.
     *   The number of distinct prime factors k = |{p₁, ..., pₖ}|.
     This projection is valid and useful **if and only if** the SUR cost L or the aspect of the system being analyzed is primarily sensitive to the maximal reuse depth (x) and the total count of primitive instances (y).
+This coarse-graining is particularly relevant for understanding systems near the limits imposed by Ledger C. While full description might be too costly (high K or E), the ISG profile (x, y) still allows the observer to classify *how* a system is complex – differentiating between deep reuse (high x) and broad aggregation (high y) – thereby describing systems by the distinct ways they challenge finite description.
 If ledger cost depends on the number of distinct generators k, extend the projection to (x, y, k) or note explicitly that the present grid assumes uniform overhead per generator.
     Think of the ISG as a coarse phase diagram summarizing complexity profiles based on depth vs. breadth.
 When the identity of specific generators matters or when interactions introduce costs not captured by x and y alone, the full exponent vector or other richer descriptions must be employed.

 5.  **Interpretation of Coordinates: Mapping to IC Operations and SUR Cost**